afs2015/PepperRPG/README.md

 # PepperRPG
-An RPG game based on Pepper the cat.
+An RPG based on Pepper the cat.